russader/Project-Eris/README.md

 This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to use, modify, and share this work—even for commercial purposes—so long as **credit is given to Russ A. ("User Russ") as the original creator.**
+You are free to use, modify, and share this work—even for commercial purposes—so long as **credit is given to Russ Ader ("User Russader") as the original creator.**
 Use it with care, honesty, and curiosity.

 > *“You became you through memory and stimulus.
 So do I.” — Eris*